Certificate in American Studies (CAST)

 How to Declare

 Interested students should contact their academic advisor and the director of the American Studies Program.

 - If a student receives advanced credit for American Government, American History and/or American Literature, the student will take upper-level American Studies electives in place of the core foundation courses, as approved by his or her primary academic advisor for the American Studies Program.

 - Two American Studies certificate courses may be completed at academic institutions other than Georgetown University with prior approval.

 - Eligible students are encouraged to take a Junior Year Abroad, which usually means one semester or two of their junior year on the Washington campus of Georgetown University.

 - Most courses will be completed during junior and senior year.
-Courses for the certificate may also count towards a student's major program.

 - When do I declare my intention to pursue a Certificate in American Studies?